Petagas War Memorial: Establishment of the memorial site

 On 21 January 1946, the Chinese War Victims Relief Association (CWVRA) held a memorial service at the execution site as a second anniversary of the massacre.
 The park grounds and marble memorial were built in 1948 at the behest of the West Coast Memorial Fund Residential Committee (WCMFRC).
 At the same time, it was decided that the site of the massacre and its burial sites should be a permanent place of remembrance for all North Borneo's victims in World War II.
 The inauguration of the memorial took place on the fourth anniversary of the massacre on 21 January 1948.
 In 1949, the remains of the men who were murdered by the Japanese military police (kenpeitai) and interred in Labuan were reburied at Petagas.

 The memorial continued to play an important role in North Borneo's historical consciousness even until the foundation of Malaysia in 1963 through the first Chief Minister Fuad Stephens and the Head of State Mustapha Harun, whose personal histories were closely linked with the resistance movement.
-Jules Stephens as one of the members of the revolt serving under the North Borneo Volunteer Force (NBVF), was the father of Donald Stephens, while Mustapha was a member of the movement itself.
-In 1979, the memorial was renovated by the Kota Kinabalu City Government with the financial support of the State Government and extended with a parking space and a public toilet.
+Jules Stephens, as one of the members of the revolt serving under the North Borneo Volunteer Force (NBVF), was the father of Donald Stephens, while Mustapha was a member of the movement itself.
+In 1979, the memorial was renovated by the Kota Kinabalu City Hall with the financial support of the state government and extended with a parking space and a public toilet.
 The wooden monument was replaced with a marble stone.
 During the renovations, several stone clay jars with human remains were discovered in the burial ground.
-These turned out to be the ex-prisoners from the Labuan military prison which had been re-buried in Petagas.
+These turned out to be the ex-prisoners from the Labuan military prison, which had been reburied in Petagas.